 MATH 0031 (Algebra) or equivalent.
-No Comp.
-Sci. background needed.
+No Computer Science background is needed.

 |Best 10 of 11 Quizzes||100|

 Recitations will concentrate on the use of MINITAB (our computer package) and on the clarification and review of lecture material.
-All quizzes except Quiz 11 will be administered in recitation.
+Quizzes will be administered in recitation.
 In addition, individual questions, especially those pertaining to the homework assignments, may be addressed.